fscorrupt/awesome-stars/README.md

 ## EJS

+- [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a web interface for managing Docker, with a zero-config dashboard for your containers.
 - [my-ugly-code/WebsUpTV](https://github.com/my-ugly-code/WebsUpTV) - Node.js application for displaying various web widgets over Android TV OS - Sports, News, Weather, Plex and more

 ## Elixir